AUTOMACENE RISING: The Perilous Political Economy of Artificial Intelligence

 A Different Sort of McCarthyism

-The quest for artificial intelligence began long before the term pricked the popular imagination and made significant strides via enhanced computational devices during the WWII (ala: Alan Turing).
+The quest for artificial intelligence began long before the term pricked the popular imagination and made significant strides via enhanced computational devices during WII (ala: Alan Turing).
 In its early days as an academic pursuit it was broadly interdisciplinary, including major biological and cognitive components (e.g. neurosciences), in order to better understand actual human processing.
 However, at a key juncture it was overtaken by the machine model of intelligence via the influential work of computer scientists, especially Stanford’s John McCarthy and his manifesto, Programs in Common Sense.
 This influence has been amplified over the years by various stunts, where computer programs defeat human champions in games such as chess, Jeopardy, Go, and Texas Hold’em.
-Much of what we currently view as AI is actually the narrow branch known machine learning (ML), particularly of the so-called “deep learning” variety.
+Much of what we currently view as AI is actually the narrow branch known as machine learning (ML), particularly of the so-called “deep learning” variety.
 Deep in this case, merely refers to multiple levels of interacting networks rather than profundity, necessarily.
 Moreover, these back-propagated “neural networks” also have only metaphorical similarity to workings of actual human neurons.

 Despite this narrowing of focus, the aspiration and over-promising of AGI precedes apace.
 Yet, like the real horizon it continues to recede as we approach it.
 Recently, in the pages of the MIT Technology Review, Will Douglas Heavens, pointed out that,